andyburke/node-storehouse/README.md

 Check out this great post by Vikrum Nijjar about switching from S3 to Fastly: https://www.firebase.com/blog/2012-07-30-making-the-switch-from-amazon-cloudfront-to-fastly.html

 That post started me down this road.
 Except I needed a way for users to upload things to my server that I could then allow Fastly to cache.
-Hence: Silo.
+Hence: Storehouse.